Noble-Lab/casanovo/docs/file_formats.md

 Key information for each PSM is as follows:
 - `sequence`: The predicted peptide sequence.
-- `PSM_ID`: A monotically increasing index, serving as a unique identifier for each PSM.
+- `PSM_ID`: A monotonically increasing index, serving as a unique identifier for each PSM.
 - `search_engine_score[1]`: The score of this PSM.
 - `spectra_ref`: Unique identifier linking the prediction back to the original spectrum in the input file(s).
-- `opt_ms_run[1]_aa_scores`: Casanovo predicts peptides in an autoregressive fashion, one amino acid at the time.
+- `opt_ms_run[1]_aa_scores`: Casanovo predicts peptides in an autoregressive fashion, one amino acid at a time.
 This column contains comma-separated scores of the individual amino acid predictions.

 > [!NOTE]
 > Scores in Casanovo range from -1 to 1, where 1 indicates high confidence in the prediction.